 On December 18, 2018, we completed our asset acquisition of CovalentWorks, a privately held company providing cloud-based EDI solutions to small- and medium-sized businesses.
-Pursuant to the asset purchase agreement, we paid \$19.4 million in cash and issued \$3.4 million in common stock, or 40,478 shares, to the owners of CovalentWorks.
+Pursuant to the asset purchase agreement, we paid \$19.4 million in cash and issued \$3.4 million in common stock, or 80,956 shares, as adjusted for the two-for-one stock split, to the owners of CovalentWorks.